tomahim/java-ee-7-sample/README.md

 ### TODO

-- Adding gulpto build projet
+- Adding gulp to build projet
 - Ignoring bower components and openshift settings from git repo
+- Use AOC interceptors instead of filters for OpenSessionInView handling

 ### Useful links